1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/3) Hello World - JavaScript.md

 # Creating Files
 * TypeScript files always end with the `.ts` extension.
 	* `.tsx` files are used for typescript files that contain `jsx`.
-* There is no official, _universal_, convention for naming JavaScript files, though google have a js style guide.
+* There is no official, universal, convention for naming JavaScript files, though google have a [js style guide](https://google.github.io/styleguide/jsguide.html).
 	* They suggest using an underscore (`_`) to separate words and to always use lowercase.

 # Example
-Put the following into a file named `main.ts` in the `src` dir:
+Put the following into a file named `main.ts` in the `src` directory:
 ```typescript
 const amount: number = 3;